seeLelouch/genshinStuff/README.md

 Killing the pigeons
 Scaring the dogs away DONE
-Harvesting or killing the fish and/or scaring away the cat DONE Burning or blowing away the leaves
+Harvesting or killing the fish and/or scaring away the cat DONE Burning or blowing away the leaves DONE
     - 2 at a time
     - Refer to: https://genshin-impact.fandom.com/wiki/Good_Sign